 Maize plant height (cm)

 Result of the analysis of variance on the influence of poultry manure rate, methods of N application and cowpea variety on maize plant height in 2019, 2020 and 2022 is presented in Table 3.
 Result indicates a highly significant (p<0.001) effects of poultry manure on maize plant height from 4 - 10 WAS.
-The tallest plant were produced with the application of 6 t ha-1 which was highly significantly (p<0.001) different from 3 t ha-1 and the control.
+The tallest plant was produced with the application of 6 t ha-1 which was highly significantly (p<0.001) different from 3 t ha-1 and the control.
 Also, in all the years, nitrogen application either in double dose or triple splits doses had no significant (p<0.05) effects on plant height from 4 to 10 WAS.
 Similarly, there was significant interaction between poultry manure and method of nitrogen application at 4 and 6 WAS; whereby the application of 6 t ha-1 of poultry manure with triple split dose application of nitrogen producing taller plants (Table 4 and 5).